Know Your Remedies: Camphora Officinale (Camph.)

 Camphora Officinale (Camph.) – Keynotes

-• Pains disappear when thinking of them; exceedingly sensitive to cold air.
+• Pains go away when thinking about them; very sensitive to cold air.

 Camphora Officinale (Camph.) – General Notes

-The great characteristic around which the whole action of Camphor seems to revolve is: “Great coldness of the external surface, with sudden and complete prostration of the vital forces.”
+The main feature of Camphor is: “Great coldness of the external surface, with sudden and complete prostration of the vital forces.”
+No surprise Samuel Hahnemann, a founder of homeopathy, listed Camphor first in his trio of cholera remedies (Camphor, Cuprum, and Hellebore).

-These remedies are indicated when these characteristic symptoms appear, not only in cholera, but in any disease.
+These remedies work for these symptoms not just in cholera, but in any disease.